Chart Color Schemes

 Kingston was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Kingston's population shows high cultural diversity, with 36.3% born overseas and 29.8% speaking a language other than English at home.
-Christianity is the predominant religion in Kingston, accounting for 47.6% of the population.
-Islam is notably overrepresented, comprising 9.0%, compared to the Greater Brisbane average of 2.0%.
+Christianity is the dominant religion in Kingston, comprising 47.6%.
+Islam is notably overrepresented at 9.0%, compared to Greater Brisbane's average of 2.0%.

 Frequently Asked Questions - Diversity